mradean/mradean.github.io/software.md

 Instead of typing ```net describe```, ```net install```, or ```net get``` command lines, you can alternatively click on the links provided on the content and package-description pages.

-## Download a zip folder on your computer
+## Download a copy of the zip package

 If you do not wish to install the software now and prefer to download a copy of the zip package on your computer instead, you can do that by clicking on the respective link below.

 * [ginteff zip package][1]
 * [ginteffplot zip package][2]
 * [sdii zip package][3]

 [1]:https://mradean.github.io/minimal//ginteff_program.zip